Department Experimental Toxicology and ZEBET

 Through the establishment of a joint professorship between the BfR and Charité-Universitätsmedizin Berlin, the 3R principle is spread within academia and is implemented in basic research.
 Moreover, research on alternative methods to animal experiments is intensified with focus on experimental toxicology.

-The department "Experimental Toxicology and ZEBET" is subdivided into five units:
+The department "Experimental Toxicology and ZEBET" is subdivided into six units:

 - 9 DZ: German Centre for the Protection of Laboratory Animals (Bf3R)

 - Unit 91: Centre for Documentation and Evaluation of Alternative Methods to Animal Experiments (ZEBET)